Fetch the Bolt Cutters: Grammys boycott

 At the 63rd Annual Grammy Awards, Fetch the Bolt Cutters won the Grammy Award for Best Alternative Music Album, while "Shameika" won the Grammy Award for Best Rock Performance.
 However, Apple did not attend the ceremony.
-Three months earlier, in an interview with The Guardian, she stated that she had wished to had been able to celebrate with other nominees in the Best Rock Performance category which, for the first time in history, were all women.
+Three months earlier, in an interview with The Guardian, she stated that she had wished to have been able to celebrate with other nominees in the Best Rock Performance category which, for the first time in history, were all women.
 However, she changed her mind after the Recording Academy nominated Dr. Luke for his work on "Say So" in the Record of the Year category at the 63rd ceremony.
 Apple felt that the Academy was hypocritical for that move after having invited Kesha to perform "Praying"—a song about the alleged sexual assault that Kesha had suffered at the hands of Luke—at the 60th ceremony.
 Apple went on to state that, in case of her victory, her vision was that "I would just get up there with a sledgehammer and I wouldn't say anything, I would take the Grammy and smash it into enough pieces to share and I would invite all the ladies up.
 My second thought was I wonder if I can get all these ladies to boycott this shit because of Dr Luke."

 Track listing

-All songs written by Fiona Apple, except where noted.